-Working capital is the money which is employed in a company’s day-to-day operations.
-It is cash or liquid assets necessary for running a company’s daily activities.
-It helps to find out if a business has enough current assets to cover all its short-term liabilities.
-It also helps in the efficient management of a company’s operations and maintenance of its financial health.
+Evaluation is done to find out if a business has enough current assets to cover all its short-term liabilities.
+Monitoring helps with efficient management of a company’s operations and maintenance of its short-term financial health.

 How to Calculate Working Capital